 Ashfield Court, a two storey block of 22 flats in a hard-to-reach cul-de-sac in Ipswich, replaced electric night storage heaters with Kensa ground source heat pumps connected to twelve shared ‘micro district’ ground arrays.
 The work has received a 100% ‘Totally Satisfied’ result in subsequent customer satisfaction surveys.

-The system’s micro district design – where two flats share one borehole – suited the restricted site, and also ensured eligibility for ECO funding provided by Kensa’s unique partnership with EDF Energy, along with twenty years of income through the Non Domestic Renewable Heat Incentive.
+The system’s micro district design – where two flats share one borehole – suited the restricted site, and also ensured eligibility for ECO funding provided by Kensa’s unique partnership with EDF Energy, along with twenty years of income through the Non Domestic Renewable Heat Incentive (this scheme has closed).

 Peter Phillips, Technical Manager at Hanover Housing Association comments: